joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/12/09/us/politics/debt-limit-mcconnell-gop-senate.html?searchResultPosition=4

 **House Approves Post-Trump Curbs on Presidential Power**\
-`Republicans unanimously opposed the Protecting Our Democracy Act, which might be broken into separate components in the Senate.`\
+`Republicans almost unanimously opposed the Protecting Our Democracy Act, which might be broken into separate components in the Senate.`\
 https://nytimes.com/2021/12/09/us/politics/presidential-power-trump.html?searchResultPosition=5

 **How Is the U.S. Economy Doing?**\